What is Chemical Dependency?

 Who can conduct a brief intervention?

 When in doubt, providers should refer persons for a full evaluation by a multidisciplinary team with experience in evaluating prenatal alcohol exposure.
-What are the two circumstances should prompt a diagnostic referral?
+What are the circumstances should prompt a diagnostic referral?

-What are some specific steps that social workers can take to be helpful when a SUD is suspected or identified?
+What are specific steps that social workers can take to be helpful when a SUD is suspected or identified?

 What are the second-most abused category of drugs, after marijuana?